vincentfretin/allocola_documentation/elementsjson.md

 - `teleportableZones` shows the left and right arrows to switch between zone
 - `followModeratorToZone` will follow a moderator when they switch zone via the UI buttons that use the `moveTo` action or use a `teleporter` that switch zone with the `move-to-waypoint` component.
 - `useInstancedMesh` auto use instanced mesh for `gltf-model` having the same url.
+- `aiChatEdit` shows a "Start a new conversation" and "Edit personality" buttons in AI Chat.

 ## Scene templates